DouglasUrner/ShopNotes/festool-jigs-hacks-and-info.md

 [Everything you wanted to know about Plug-Its conversions (USA Version)](http://festoolownersgroup.com/festool-jigs-tool-enhancements/everything-you-wanted-to-know-about-plug-its-conversions-(usa-version)/)

+## MFT Dimensions

+### MFT/3

+Overall top dimensions:
+MDF dimensions:

+Holes to edge of MDF:
+Holes to edge of table:

+### Kapex

+### 1080

 ## LR-32

 ### Notable Numbers

-FS Rail edge to center of router bit: 27 mm
+FS Rail edge (the aluminum part, not the anti-splinder strip) to center of router bit: 27 mm

 ### Usage